 Orange / Tangerine

-This is a rare color type which shows its full effect under full spectrum illumination.
+This is a rare color type that shows its full effect under full-spectrum illumination.

 True purple betta fish doesn’t exist yet.
 Those with violets or purplish-blues mixed with copper iridescence are what’s available.